timikurucz/exam-web-2016-07-25/README.md

       "text": "oruhp lsvxp groru vlw"
     }
   ```
-   - It should response with something like this (200 status):
+   - It should response with something like this (with 200 status):
   ```json
     {
       "status": "ok",